evildmp/diataxis-documentation-framework/tutorials.rst

 before handling food, how to use measuring equipment, how to time things.
 It will learn what it's like to work in the kitchen, where to find utensils.

-With a young child, you will often find that the lesson suddenly has to end before you'd completed what you set out to do.
+With a young child, you will often find that the lesson suddenly has to end before you'd have completed what you set out to do.
 This is normal and expected; children have short attention spans.
 As long as the child managed to achieve something
 - however small - and enjoyed doing it, it will have laid down something in the construction of its technical expertise, that can be returned to and built upon next time.